aiven/terraform-provider-aiven/docs/resources/clickhouse_user.md

 - `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
 - `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
-- `username` (String) The actual name of the Clickhouse user.
+- `username` (String) The name of the ClickHouse user.
 Changing this property forces recreation of the resource.

 ### Optional